TaylorOshan/SIDA/readme.md

 Our vision is to streamline spatial interaction analysis through SIDA, a lightweight, flexible platform that allows users of all backgrounds to leverage predefined sets of organized results and visualizations for spatial interaction modelling.

+A prototype web deployment can be found at [www.sida-board.app](www.sida-board.app) and instructions for local deployment are below.

 ## Dependencies

 - Docker